 Watching · Cyber / Infrastructure

-This AI-generated hypothesis frames the central question as whether a state-linked cyber operation against US or EU critical infrastructure stays a localised, days-long disruption or cascades into a multi-week sectoral failure with kinetic-retaliation risk.
+The central question is whether a state-linked cyber operation against US or EU critical infrastructure stays a localised, days-long disruption or cascades into a multi-week sectoral failure with kinetic-retaliation risk.
 The branches imply that a contained disruption is the most plausible outcome given mature incident-response playbooks, with a multi-week outage representing the principal downside path.
 A kinetic-retaliation cycle is the lowest-probability path but the highest tail risk for cross-asset volatility.
 Resolution may hinge on attribution speed, the affected sector, and whether the operation reads as signalling or as deliberate degradation.

 Each branch below shows the most likely ways this plays out — with its own winners, losers, and supporting signals.